 There are a lot of myths and misinformation about the genetic causes of male pattern baldness (MPB).
 One of the most enduring is that a man inherits the baldness gene from his mother.
 While there is some truth to this, it is not the whole story.

-Life just isn’t fair sometimes.
-Luckily we live in an era when you don’t have sit by and simply watch your hair thin away to nothing.
-There are many FDA-approved medical advances that help you keep the hair you have, and even if you think you are too far gone, chances are you may be a candidate for a hair transplant.
+Genetics are tricky, and sometimes, the results can seem unfair to us.
+Luckily, we live in an era when you don’t have to sit by and simply watch your hair thin away to nothing.
+There are many FDA-approved medical advances in hair restoration that help you keep the hair you have, and even if you think you are too far gone, chances are you may be a candidate for a hair transplant.

 Dr. James Harris is an internationally renowned hair transplant surgeon, inventor of patented follicular unit excision technology, published author in the field of hair restoration and an advocate for patient care.
 He is currently at the forefront of research and development in the field of hair cloning.